Zeelpatel1504/Flashcard-game/README.md

 ### 3.6.
 Managing asynchronous operations

 Your app should not cause the UI to block while performing any asynchronous operations.
 This includes database operations, which should be performed asynchronously.
 You may use `FutureProvider`, `FutureBuilder`, or `StreamBuilder` to manage asynchronous operations, and should display a loading indicator while lengthy operations are in progress.

-## 4. Testing

-In your `REPORT.md` file, please indicate which of the listed platforms you have tested your app on.
-We will test your application by building and running it in one of your selected platforms, and manually verifying that it meets the requirements outlined above.
-Note that because of SQLite and other platform-specific dependencies, you **should not expect your app to run in a web browser or as a native Windows app**.

-The minimum screen size we will test on is 320x568 logical pixels (iPhone 5), and the maximum screen size we will test on is 1920x1080 logical pixels (1080p).
-Your app should be responsive to and display correctly (without overflow errors) on all screen sizes in between.

-## 5. Grading

-This machine problem is worth 50 points, broken down as follows:

-- 2 points: A completed `REPORT.md` file with the required information. **Without this we will not evaluate your submission!**

-- 8 points: Decks can be created, edited, and deleted per the specifications above.

-- 8 points: Cards can be created, edited, sorted, and deleted per the specifications above.

-- 8 points: Quizzes can be run per the specifications above.

-- 4 points: Navigation between the different pages of the app works as specified above.

-- 4 points: Decks and cards can be loaded from the provided JSON file.

-- 12 points: Decks and cards are persisted correctly to a local database.

-- 4 points: The UI is responsive to changes in screen size.

-**If your code does not build, you will receive a zero for the machine problem.**